telerik/xaml-docs/controls/radnavigationview/features/hierarchy.md

 ## Expand and Collapse Icon

-RadNavigationViewItem has default expand and collapse icons shown in the right part of the item, when it has children.
+RadNavigationViewItem has default expand and collapse icons shown in the right part of the item when it has children.
 To replace the icons, set the __ExpandedIcon__ and __CollapsedIcon__ properties of RadNavigationViewItem.
 The default icon template uses [RadGlyph]({%slug common-styling-appearance-radglyph%}) and you can set the properties to a glyph string from the [glyphs reference sheet]({%slug common-styling-appearance-glyphs-reference-sheet%}).

 #### __[XAML] Example 4: Setting the expand and collapse icons__
 {{region radnavigationview-features-hierarchy-3}}